ab77/netflix-proxy/README.md

 3. **Make sure to enable `IPv6` support (untested)**.
 4. Make sure to add an additional firewall rule to allow DNS: `Ingress	IPv4	UDP	53	0.0.0.0/0 (CIDR)`
 5. Also add a `Floating IP` to your instance, otherwise it will only have an IPv6 IP.
-6. SSH to your instance and run the following command: `curl -sSL https://get.docker.com/ | sh && sudo usermod -aG docker $(whoami | awk '{print $1}') && sudo git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+6. SSH to your instance and run the following command: `curl -sSL https://get.docker.com/ | sh && sudo usermod -aG docker $(whoami | awk '{print $1}') && sudo git clone -b new-auth https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 7. Make sure to record the credentials for the `netflix-proxy` admin site.
 8. Point your DNS at the instance IP, then go to [this](http://ipinfo.io/) site to make sure your instance IP is displayed.
 9. Finally, watch `Netflix` and others out of region.